congsen1991/MLRedditHiveMind/src/README.md

 RScriptForPlots.R:
-    A script read data from every analysis, the only purpose is generating plots.
+    A script read data from every analysis, the only purpose is generating plots. decisiontree.py:

-NeuralNet.ipynb :
-    A script read data from non_neutral and neutral data, and build a neural network and presenting the MSE in a line graph.
+    A script generate decision trees based on the data from processData.
+KNN.py:
+    A script can generate KNN figures based on the data from processData.